viacheslav-dev-1/themepick/README.md

 initThemes(themes, 'lightBlue')

 ```
-Themes object is a simple javascript object that contains default property and theme set.
+Themes object is a simple javascript object that contains theme set.
 Themes object can not be empty and must contain at list one theme, otherwise an error will be thrown.
 Second argument - default theme that will be choosen automatically after application starts.
 If it is empty - first theme from the object will be picked.

 <hr>
 <h4>addTheme</h4>